 ARTIST STATEMENT

-Kamran Samimi’s interdisciplinary practice explores the material and spiritual dimensions of nature as expressions of time and place.
-Informed by his Iranian-Norwegian heritage and upbringing in rural Hawai‘i, his work reflects a life lived between worlds, shaped by multiple geographies and cosmologies.
-His practice evokes early memories of volcanic eruptions, landslides, tsunamis, and morning mist—moments that reveal nature’s power to both create and transform.
+Kamran Samimi’s interdisciplinary practice explores the material and spiritual dimensions of nature as a coalescing of time and place.
+Shaped by his Iranian-Norwegian heritage and upbringing in rural Hawai‘i, his work reflects a life lived between worlds and guided by nature’s power to both create and transform.
+Influenced by Zen and Sufi philosophies, he approaches nature as a collaborator rather than a subject, influenced by early memories of volcanic eruptions, landslides, tsunamis, and morning mist.

 Kamran is represented by The Third Line (Middle East / North Africa) and re.riddle (San Francisco Bay Area)